-The Board shall be composed of no fewer than fifteen (15) and no more than twenty-seven (27) representatives of the Membership.
-Board complement shall be at the discretion of the Executive Committee (described in Article VI, Section 2).
+The Board shall be composed of the Executive Committee and no fewer than fifteen (15) and no more than twenty-one (21) Members-at-Large.
+Board complement shall be at the discretion of the Executive Committee.

 Vacancies on the Board may be filled from a slate presented by the Nominating Committee to the Board.
 Upon election by the Board, the Board member(s) shall fill the unexpired term(s).

-The order of business for this Board shall be “Roberts Rules of Orders,” revised.
+The order of business for this Board shall be “Robert’s Rules of Order,” revised.

 ARTICLE V: Officers

 The Board shall elect a President, Vice President, Secretary, and Treasurer from the Board’s membership.
-Nominees for officers shall be voted upon at the Annual Meeting of the Membership or within 30 days thereafter.
-The chair and members of the Nominating Committee shall call and preside at the meeting until the officers are elected from the Board
+Nominees for Officers shall be voted upon at a meeting within 30 days after the Annual Meeting of the Membership.
+The Chair of the Nominating Committee shall call and preside at the special meeting until the Officers are elected from the Board.

 Section 2 – Term of Office